Manage On-Campus Recruitment with Handshake

 Please contact firstname.lastname@example.org if you need assistance with scheduling on-campus recruiting efforts.

-Please note that Princeton University is committed to diversity, equity and inclusivity in all hiring and employment practices and to ensuring equitable access to opportunities.
-All employment professionals wishing to recruit on-campus or post positions are required to work within a framework of professionally accepted recruiting, interviewing and selection techniques and guidelines.
-This includes the recruiting and offer policies set forth by The Office of Career Services, the Nondiscrimination Policy of Princeton University, the NACE Principles for Professional Practice and the United States Department of Labor FLSA Guidelines (as it relates to paid vs. unpaid internships).
+Princeton University is committed to diversity, equity and inclusivity in all hiring and employment practices and to ensuring equitable access to opportunities.
+All employment professionals participating in the Campus Recruiting Program (this includes postings, on-campus interviews, employer information sessions, Meetups, coffee chats and other visibility events and programs coordinated in conjunction with Career Services) must agree to work within a framework of professionally accepted recruiting, interviewing and selection practices as stipulated in the Nondiscrimination Policy of Princeton University, the NACE Principles for Ethical Practice, Princeton University Community Standards for Employment Professionals and the United States Department of Labor FLSA Guidelines as it relates to paid vs. unpaid internships as well as abide our Campus Recruiting Policies.